dreymonde/Operacjas/README.md

 There're actually a lot of cool things you can do using enqueuing modules - use your creativity!

 ### Mutual exclusivity
 There are situations when you want to make sure that some kind of operations are not executed *simultaneously*.
 For example, we don't want two `LoadCoreDataStackOperation` running together, or we don't want one alert to be presented if there are some other alert that is currently presenting.
-Actually, the solution for this is very simple - if you don't want two operations to be executed simultaneously, you just make one *dependent* on another. **Operations** does it for you automatically.
+Actually, the solution for this is very simple - if you don't want two operations to be executed simultaneously, you just make one *dependent* on another. **Operacjas** does it for you automatically.
 All you need to do is simply mark your `Operation` as being mutually exclusive in some `MutualExclusivityCategory`, which is a simple protocol:

 ```swift
 public protocol MutualExclusivityCategory {